Goufoux/Todo/contributing.md

 Please, before to create an issue, check if similar issue is not in progress or closed.
 If the issue is in progress, add a comment
 ### For an issue:
 - Choose a clear and precise title to easily identify the problem
+- Choose a label to visually indicate what is the type of problem
 - Indicate all the steps necessary to reproduce the problem
 - If you can, provide screenshots that show the problem encountered
 - Indicate the type of device you are using, the browser and its version